 If you have a great idea on a theme relevant to our lab and you can gather financial support from industry partners, I am happy to discuss developing an ARC Linkage grant.

-If you have published a paper (or more), consider applying for a PhD.
+If you have a first-class honours result, and/or have published a paper, consider applying for a PhD.

 Information technology in applied conservation and ecology.

 If you have solid background in machine learning and image analysis and would like to contribute to revolutionising the way ecology is done in the field, there are opportunities opening up in cross-disciplinary research.
 Email me to discuss options.